bigtangle/bigtangle/readme.md

 - **Permissionless:** Open access for all participants.
 - **Trustless:** Decentralized without the need for trust.
 - **Decentralized Proof of Work:** Distributes the proof-of-work mechanism.
 - **Constant Total Coin and Fee:** Maintains a constant coin supply and fee pro block.
-The mining reward is the collected fees.
+The mining reward is the fees.

 ## Transaction